nabinelnino/work-sample/README.md

 ## Usage

-The pipeline is executed by running the `main.py` script.
+The pipeline is executed by running the `docker-compose up` script.
 Before running the script, the following configuration parameters need to be set in the `config_dict` dictionary in the script:

+- `data`: Path to the input data directory..
 - `stocks_input`: The path to the directory containing the input stocks data in CSV format.
 - `etfs_input`: The path to the directory containing the input ETFs data in CSV format.
 - `nos_file_to_process`: The number of files to process per iteration.